Buffett says success of Trump tax plan may affect stock investments

 The conglomerate is sitting on huge gains in big investments such as American Express Co (AXP.N), Coca-Cola Co (KO.N) and Wells Fargo & Co (WFC.N), while other bets such as International Business Machines Corp (IBM.N) have fared less well.

-Buffett had said at Berkshire’s annual meeting in Omaha, Nebraska, on May 6 that he would rather realize losses than take gains if he expected rates to fall.
+Buffett had said at Berkshire’s annual meeting in Omaha, Nebraska, on May 6 that he would rather realise losses than take gains if he expected rates to fall.

 That might be a good strategy now, if Trump and many congressional Republicans succeeded in lowering the top corporate tax rate to 20 percent from 35 percent.